Learning Regularization Functionals for Inverse Problems: A Comparative Study: Set-Up for Comparative Study

 \subsection{Minimization of the Variational Problem}

-We minimize \eqref{eq:VarProb} via the \gls{nmapg}~\cite[Suppl.]{Li2015}.
+For most architectures, we minimize \eqref{eq:VarProb} via the \gls{nmapg}~\cite[Suppl.]{Li2015}.
 This method builds upon the ideas of FISTA~\cite{beck2009fast}.
 By ensuring sufficient decrease on an auxiliary objective, it guarantees convergence to a stationary point for nonconvex problems while maintaining the optimal convergence rate of $\mathcal O(1/k^2)$ on convex problems.
 A backtracking linesearch with Barzilai--Borwein initialization ensures convergence even without knowledge of the Lipschitz constant of the gradient.
 The stopping criterion is based on the relative step size.
 See \href{https://github.com/johertrich/LearnedRegularizers/blob/main/evaluation/nmAPG.py}{GitHub} for details.

-The computational cost of evaluating patch-based regularizers $\regularizer$ in \eqref{eq:PatchReg} scales linearly with the number of patches $s$, making it prohibitive for high-resolution images.
+For some architectures, the \gls{nmapg} is infeasible and we use a different optimization method for minimizing \eqref{eq:VarProb}: \begin{itemize} \item For the patch-based regularizers $\regularizer$ in \eqref{eq:PatchReg}, the evaluation cost scales linearly with the number of patches $s$, making it prohibitive for high-resolution images.
 To address this, we instead evaluate $\regularizer$ only on a random subset of patches per iteration \cite{altekruger2023patchnr}.
 For both \gls{epll} and \Gls{patchnr}, we solve the variational problem \eqref{eq:VarProb} using \gls{adam} with a cosine-annealed step size schedule.

-Moreover, while \glspl{lpn} provably define a regularizer $R$, the latter is only given implicitly via its proximal mapping.
-Therefore, we evaluate \glspl{lpn} with a plug-and-play algorithm based on the alternating direction method of multipliers \cite{chan2016plug}, where the implementation from \texttt{DeepInverse} is used.
+\item While \glspl{lpn} provably define a regularizer $R$, the latter is only given implicitly via its proximal mapping.
+Therefore, we evaluate \glspl{lpn} with a plug-and-play algorithm based on the alternating direction method of multipliers \cite{chan2016plug}, where the implementation from \texttt{DeepInverse} is used. \end{itemize}